 - 1. Disparate Treatment: Title VII prohibits employers from treating applicants or employees differently because of their membership in a protected class.
 The central issue is whether the employer's action was motivated by discriminatory intent, which may be proved by either direct or circumstantial evidence. - a.
 Direct Method: Under the direct method, a plaintiff attempts to establish that membership in the protected class was a motivating factor in the adverse job action.
 Plaintiff may offer direct evidence, such as that the defendant admitted that it was motivated by discriminatory intent or that it acted pursuant to a policy that is discriminatory on its face.
-In most cases, direct evidence of discrimination is not available, given that most employers do not openly admit that they discriminate.
-The Seventh Circuit has warned that direct evidence should "prove the particular fact in question without reliance upon inference or presumption."
-Markel v.
-Bd. of Regents of the Univ. of Wis., 276 F.3d 906, 910 (7th Cir.
-2002) (emphasis in original).
-Thus, remarks that show the decision maker's propensity to rely on illegal criteria are direct evidence of discrimination.
-But see Sanghavi v.
-St. Catherine's Hosp., Inc., 258 F.3d 570 (7th Cir.
-2001).

-A plaintiff may also proceed by offering circumstantial evidence.
+A plaintiff may also proceed under the direct method by offering circumstantial evidence.
+Hasan v.
+Foley & Lardner, - (7th Cir.
+Dec.
+2008).
 A common type consists of "suspicious timing, ambiguous statements oral or written, behavior toward or comments directed at other employees in the protected group, and other bits and pieces from which an inference of discriminatory intent might be drawn."
 Troupe v.
 May Dep't.
 Stores, 20 F.3d 734, 736 (7th Cir.
 1994); see also Marshall v.
 Am.
 Hosp.
 Ass'n., 157 F.3d 520 (7th Cir.
 1998).

 The Supreme Court has emphasized that context is essential to determining whether certain words are discriminatory.
 Ash v.
-Tyson Foods Inc. 126 U.S. 1195(2006)(use of the word "boy" may be discriminatory, depending on context).
+Tyson Foods Inc. 126 U.S. 1195 (2006) (use of the word "boy" may be discriminatory, depending on context).
+Positive comments about an employee's race are not sufficient to demonstrate discrimination.
+Brewer v.
+Bd. of Tr. of the Univ. of Ill., 479 F.3d 908, 916 (7th Cir.
+2007).

 Courts often give little weight to discriminatory remarks made by persons other than decision makers, "stray" remarks not pertaining directly to the plaintiff, or remarks that are distant in time to the disputed employment decision.
 Gorence v.
 Eagle Food Ctrs, Inc. 242 F.3d 759 (7th Cir.
-2001).
-See also Cerutti v.
-BASF Corp.
-349 F.3d 1055 (7th Cir.
-2003) (biased members of decisionmaking panel must be shown to have influenced panel's decision); Schuster v.
+2001); Schuster v.
 Lucent Technologies, Inc., 327 F.3d 569 (7th Cir.
-2003) (stray remarks 5 months before and 1 month after adverse employment decision too far removed in time); Schreiner v.
-Caterpillar, Inc. 250 F.3d 1096 (7th Cir.
-2001) (when a non-decisionmaker's bias is evident, it must be shown that s/he influenced the decision maker); Oest v.
-Ill.
-Dep't. of Corr., 240 F.3d 605 (7th Cir.
+2003) (stray remarks five months before and one month after adverse employment decision too far removed in time); Oest v.
+Ill.Dep't. of Corr., 240 F.3d 605 (7th Cir.
 2001) (remarks occurring four years before termination too remote).
+But a court may not view recency alone as the decisive factor.
+Hasan v.
+Foley & Lardner, ---- (7th Cir.
+2008)

 The power of "stray remarks" was given some new life after the Supreme Court ruled in Reeves v.
-Sanderson Plumbing, Inc., 530 U.S. 133 (2000), that a lower court of appeals erred by discounting evidence of decision maker's age-related comments ("you must have come over on the Mayflower"), merely because not made "in the direct context of termination."
+Sanderson Plumbing, Inc., 530 U.S. 133 (2000), that a lower court of appeals erred by discounting evidence of the decision maker's age-related comments ("you must have come over on the Mayflower") merely because not made "in the direct context of termination."